Oggetto:

 Alberto Pelissero nelle sue lezioni (6 ore) fornirà un’introduzione generale alle religioni e filosofie dell’India.

-Matteo Cestari nelle sue lezioni (30 ore) tratterà delle delle pratiche meditative nel Buddhismo e di pratiche di individuazione nel pensiero daoista, a partire dalla prospettiva degli studi religiosi e della filosofia.
+Matteo Cestari nelle sue lezioni (30 ore) tratterà delle pratiche meditative nel Buddhismo e di pratiche nelle religioni cinesi, a partire dalla prospettiva degli studi religiosi, della filosofia e della sociologia.
 Particolare rilevanza teorica verrà data all’approccio di Michel Foucault, Pierre Hadot, Pierre Bourdieu e Nishida Kitarō e si discuterà della questione della pratica e del corpo.

 Appointed lecturers: Alberto Pelissero (Supervisor, L-OR/18) and Matteo Cestari (L-OR/20).